ducanhnguyen/siamese_network/README.md

 The accuracy of the models could be better.
 I would run more epochs in the future.

+### Model
+I modified the original architecture of Siamese Network a little bit.
+The output vectors of the mirror parts are concatenated.
+Originally, these output vectors are compute L2 distance.

 ### MNIST

 | Model  | Loss | Training set | Test set | Result